jtburum/jtburum.github.io/src/pages/2021-elixir-comprensions-explained.md

   layout: "../layouts/BlogPostLayout.astro"
 ---

-If you are interested in this question/answer set in flashcard form it is available [here](https://tinytechtuts.com/decks/elixir/comprehensions/a756fa67-e16d-4cf8-b303-1cbee8b22fce)

 <h3>What is an Elixir Comprehension?</h3>
 It is another way to loop over an Enumerable, just like the Enum module, only with a cleaner syntax.